-Work under Task T1.6 aims to investigate and ultimately enable a smooth universal interconnectivity in the PI network by borrowing analogies and elements from computer network standards describing the interoperability between devices and software as well as transmission of information through the internet.
-The purpose of the first version was not to solidly identify an exact architectural solution but to suggest a best 'recipe' of components which could under further analysis and testing provide a well-suited design framework for the architectural scope.
+Task T1.6 aims to investigate and ultimately enable a smooth universal interconnectivity in the PI network by borrowing analogies and elements from computer network standards describing the interoperability between devices and software as well as transmission of information through the internet.
+The purpose at the beginning was not to solidly identify an exact architectural solution but to suggest a best 'recipe' of components which could under further analysis and testing provide a well-suited design framework for the architectural scope.